msillano/tuyaDAEMON/README.md

 ### node-red interfaces

-**TuyaDAEMON** has a high-level interface for custom node-red logic and applications: in reading, the data of all devices are available in an RT updated global object, with a _device:capability:value_ hierarchy and names were chosen by the user.
+**TuyaDAEMON** has a high-level interface for custom node-red logic and applications: in reading, the data of all devices are available in an RT updated global object (´tuyastatus´), with a _device:capability:value_ hierarchy and names were chosen by the user.
 Example:
 ````
               tuyastatus: object